 Waugh Family Wines is located on a rocky rugged piece of property with views overlooking both Soda Canyon and the southern Napa Valley (about a 20 minute drive from downtown Napa).
 A visionary was needed to figure out how best to develop this property for wine use; that person was Ryan Waugh.
 He founded Waugh Cellars in 2001 at the young age of 25.
 Many 25 year olds are still trying to figure out what to do with their careers.
 Presently, Ryan is manager for his 22,000 square foot completely underground-contained cave winery (including the crush pad) 900 feet above the valley floor in the famed Stags Leap District.
-This winery, the Caves at Soda Canyon opened late 2013 and serves as a community winery partnership between four Napa wine making families.
+This winery, the Caves at Soda Canyon opened late 2013 and serves as a community winery partnership between four Napa wine making families (at the time of our last visit there was a total of 8 producers making wine here).

 The views from this ridge top location are fantastic with full ‘aerial’ type spreads overlooking the entire southern and central part of Napa Valley.
 Hurdles with permitting issues were finally overcome – guests can now enjoy the stunning views from a small hilltop on top of the winery.